-Patricia Bruno graduated from City University of New York Law School in 1995, and she was admitted to practice Law in California in 1996.
-She has worked in the public interest for over 25 years and started her career as a social worker in Family Court in the Bronx, New York, assisting abused women and children find hope and safety.
+Patricia Bruno graduated from City University of New York Law School in 1995, and was admitted to practice Law in California in 1996.
+She worked in public interest for over 20 years and started her career as a social worker in Family Court in the Bronx, New York, assisting abused women and children find hope and safety.
 Her years as a social worker in family court led her to law school where she hoped to become a more effective advocate for families in crisis.
 Ms. Bruno realized this dream and later became the Legal Program Director for Sor Juana Ines Services for Abused Women (a San Mateo-based domestic violence agency).
-She now continues her work as a dedicated advocate in private practice, and she has expanded her practice to include mediation and collaborative law.
+She now continues her work as a dedicated advocate in private practice, and she has expanded her practice to include mediation, collaborative law and estate planning.

 Patricia Bruno serves as a Pro Tem judge for San Mateo County's "One Day Divorce Program" and serves as an Attorney Arbitrator for the California State Bar Association Fee Arbitration Program.
 Patricia Bruno is a member of the State Bar of California, the San Mateo County Bar Association, Collaborative Practice of San Mateo County, the International Academy of Collaborative Professionals, and is a former Vice-President of the Peninsula La Raza Lawyers Association.
 Patricia Bruno is a certified mediator and earned her certification at UC Berkeley.
 She is a mediator for the San Mateo Superior Court On-site ADR (Alternative Dispute Resolution) panel.